 Family Violence Leave

-After six months of current continuous employment or after a six-month period where the employee has worked an average of ten hours per week with at least one hour worked per week or 40 hours worked per month, the employee will become entitled to ten days’ paid family violence leave per 12 months.
+After six months of current continuous employment or after a six-month period where the employee has worked an average of ten hours per week, with at least one hour worked every week, or 40 hours worked per month, the employee will be entitled to ten days’ paid family violence leave per 12 months.
 The purpose of family violence leave is to enable the employee to deal with the effects of family violence.
 Unused family violence leave does not carry forward into the subsequent 12-month period and is not paid out at the end of the employee’s employment.

-Non-competition and non-solicitation clauses are on their face unlawful because they are considered contrary to public interest.
-However, the courts will enforce these clauses if they can be shown to be reasonable in duration and geographical area and necessary to protect a legitimate proprietary interest of the employer.
+Non-compete and non-solicitation clauses are technically unlawful because they are considered contrary to public interest.
+However, the courts will enforce these clauses if they can be shown to be reasonable in duration and geographical area, and necessary to protect a legitimate proprietary interest of the employer.

-The reasonableness of a non-competition or non-solicitation clause will be determined when considered in the context of the entire employment agreement against the background and circumstances that existed when the clause was entered into.
-In determining whether the clause is reasonable and therefore enforceable, the courts will consider factors such as the nature of the proprietary interest that is sought to be protected and whether that is capable of protection, whether the employee received consideration in exchange for agreeing to the clause, the duration of the clause and its geographical scope.
-It will also be relevant if the proprietary interest is capable of protection by other means (eg, confidentiality obligations).
+The reasonableness of a non-compete or non-solicitation clause will be determined when considered in the context of the entire employment agreement against the background and circumstances that existed when the clause was entered into.
+In determining whether the clause is reasonable and therefore enforceable, the courts will consider factors such as the nature of the proprietary interest that the employer is seeking to protect and whether it can be protected, whether the employee received consideration in exchange for agreeing to the clause, the duration of the clause and its geographical scope.
+It will also be relevant whether the proprietary interest can be protected by other means (eg, confidentiality obligations).
 Restraint periods of between three and six months are commonly upheld as reasonable durations.

-The likely enforceability of a non-compete or non-solicitation clause increases with the employee’s seniority and amount of access the employee has had to proprietary information and the employer’s clients.
+The likely enforceability of a non-compete or non-solicitation clause increases with the employee’s seniority and amount of access the employee has had to proprietary information and the employer’s clients or customers.

 The Privacy Act 2020 applies to all “agencies” (including employers) that hold personal information about individuals.
 The Privacy Act 2020 also applies to overseas agencies and individuals (including employers) in certain circumstances.
 Personal information is information about an identifiable individual.